oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 ### Dependency definition files

-Unless otherwise stated below, project dependencies are defined separately per-stage.
+Unless otherwise stated below, project dependencies are defined separately per-script.
 And can additionally be defined separately per-distribution.

-Project dependencies are specified via files that are placed in the `automation` directory and take the following form:
+Project dependencies are specified via files that are placed in the same directory where the script is and take the following form:

-    automation/<stage-name>.<dependency-type>
+    <path-to-script>/<script-name>.<dependency-type>

-For example, to define package dependencies for the '*check-patch*' stage, you place them in the following file:
+For example, to define package dependencies for '*automation/check-patch.sh*' script, you place them in the following file:

     automation/check-patch.packages

 When specifying a per-distribution dependency, a distribution suffix needs to be added.
-For example, to define mounts for the '*check-merged*' stage when it runs on `el7`, use the following file:
+For example, to define mounts for the '*automation/check-merged.sh*' script when it runs on `el7`, use the following file:

     automation/check-merged.mounts.el7